techiworld/techiworld.github.io/_posts/2017-04-24-Sensing-Light.md

 * Full size Breadboard: ₹ 80
 * Jumper wires: Female to female, male to female
 <P>This work is only costs less than ₹100 if you are an electronic hobbyist.
 Since an electronic hobbyist have atleast the components like LDR, breadboard, jumper wires etc. on his hand.</p>
 For more information about the circuit and working of these programs visit our blog.
-Click [here](https://chipprogrammer.blogspot.in/2017/04/sensing-light.html?m=1) to our visit our blog.
+Click [here](https://chipprogrammer.blogspot.in/2017/04/sensing-light.html?m=1){: target="_blank" } to our visit our blog.
 # LDR(Lght Dependent Resistor)

 <div>